Components of in-text citations

 "Smith (2019) states that......"

-Parenthetical citations are when the author(s) name and publication date both appear in brackets, often at the end of the sentence, for example,
+Parenthetical citations are when the author(s) name and publication date both appear in brackets, either within, or at the end of the sentence, for example,

 Page or paragraph number